Aifert/Blog---To-do-List/README.md

 ## Start
 ```
 nodemon index.js
-Open your browser and navigate to http://localhost:3000 to access PromptHub.
+Open your browser and navigate to http://localhost:3000 to access.
 ```

 Contributing